sadmankiba/bendability/data/input_data/README.md

 2. In `loops/` and `boundaries/`,
 Chromatin conformation data generated with `Juicer Tools` and `HiCExplorer`.
 Hi-C data of Yeast is taken from [Cohesin residency determines chromatin loop patterns](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE151553) paper.
-It was derived with Micro-C.
+It was derived with Micro-C XL.

 3. In `nucleosome_position/`,
 Nucleosome center positions from [A map of nucleosome positions in yeast at base-pair resolution](https://www.nature.com/articles/nature11142?page=3)